APHA-CSU/btb-phylo/Readme.md

 See example, [example_config.json](https://github.com/APHA-CSU/btb-phylo/blob/main/example_config.json), which includes a selection of 6 samples if; they have `pcMapped` > 95%; are in the B6-84, B1-11, B6-11, or B3-11 clades; are either `BritishbTB` or `nonBritishbTB`; and have a maximum `Ncount` of 56000.

-To perform phylogeny without any filters, i.e. on all pass samples, simply omit the `-c` option.
+To perform phylogeny without any filters, simply omit the `-c` option.